hiqdev/hidev/README.md

 For example, `hiqdev/hidev-php` plugin is a general config for PHP projects and will enable HiDev to create all the listed above files and adds goals to use:

-- `hidev all` or simply `hidev` will update config files according to the changes you made
+- `hidev default` or simply `hidev` will update config files according to the changes you made
 - `hidev fix`: will update `.php_cs` file and run `php-cs-fixer` to fix code style of your PHP files
 - `hidev test`: will update `phpunit.xml` and run your tests with `phpunit`
 - `hidev build`: will do fix and test alltogether
-- `hidev codeception`: will bootstrap `codeception`, update it's config and run tests with it
-- `hidev bump` and `hidev bump/release` will bump project version and publish release to GitHub
+- `hidev bump` and `hidev release` will bump project version and publish release to GitHub

 HiDev can generate different files: sources, tests, anything else based on templates and all the information available in config files or elsewhere.